TeamDominant/Wiki-mkdocs/docs/3x-ui.md

 ## SSL Management

 !!! warning
     This step is only required if you don't want to use the least secure connection.
-If you don't really care, move to the next step - **Setting up - Reality**.
+If you don't really care, move to the next step: [Reality](https://wiki.amdcloud.kz/3x-ui/#reality).

 First, let's open open `80/tcp` for some time: